Qiang-CU/Qiang-CU.github.io/_pages/index.md

 ## Bio

-I am currently a final-year PhD student in System Engineering and Engineering Mangement at the The Chinese University of Hong Kong, where I was supervised by [Prof. Hoi-To Wai.](https://www1.se.cuhk.edu.hk/~htwai/) Prior to CUHK, I earned a B.S. at the Harbin Institute of Technology, China.
+I am currently a final-year PhD student in Dept. of System Engineering and Engineering Mangement In The Chinese University of Hong Kong, where I was supervised by [Prof. Hoi-To Wai.](https://www1.se.cuhk.edu.hk/~htwai/) Prior to CUHK, I earned a B.S. at the Harbin Institute of Technology, China.

 ## Education